Luann by Greg Evans and Karen Evans for September 18, 2016

 68. Imagescaiw0lwc

-imbaldeagle about 8 years ago
+imbaldeagle over 8 years ago

 A local pastor changed his last name from Butt to Cornell, his wife’s last name.
 Sometimes it makes sense!
 My ordained clergy, daughter-in-law kept her last name and their first child has a hyphenated last name.